Jrkeeling23/Machine-Learning/README.md

 * [Contributors](#contributers)

 ## Projects Overview
 Brief description of projects 1-4 and an additional extra credit project.
+For each project, a link to the working repo is given.
+This is to provide additional information.

 All of the projects use [Pandas](https://pandas.pydata.org/pandas-docs/stable/) in Python3.

 Project 1 uses different data sets than projects 2-4 (and the extra credit).
 The data sets for projects 2-4 and extra credit consist of classifcation data and regression data as shown below.